Joystream/community-repo/community-roadmap/mainnet-questions-for-Leads-example.md

-- **If you have scores that purely depend on the JSG decision, how can these scores be adjusted so the Council will be able to assess them in a more objective way?**
+#### **If you have scores that purely depend on the JSG decision, how can these scores be adjusted so the Council will be able to assess them in a more objective way?**

 n/a

 ### 3. For each position of your WG in the mainnet, incl. the Lead:

-**Let’s suppose, 1 $JOY= 0.06USD**
+Let’s suppose, 1 $JOY= 0.06USD

-**• Develop the Job Descriptions and provide links to them**
+#### Develop the Job Descriptions and provide links to them

 Deputy Lead:  [Click on link](https://www.notion.so/Deputy-lead-364b1f1621704ac0abad1f8431ce424c)